Rosacea Treatment Strategies: From Scientifically-Proven Remedies to Skin Care and More

 Part of the management of rosacea is to avoid known triggers.

 What Are the Subtypes of Rosacea, and Why Does It Help to Know?

-Correct diagnosis and classification are crucial—they help you and your doctor figure out your best treatment option.
-The National Rosacea Society (NRS) Expert Committee classifies the condition into four subtypes and one variant.
+To guide treatment decisions, the National Rosacea Society (NRS) Expert Committee classified the condition into four subtypes and one variant.